 More Blogs From This Author

 Hello!
-My name is Macks and I'm a sophomore at the University of Tennessee majoring in Neuroscience with a minor in Japanese.
+My name is Macks and I'm a sophomore at the University of Tennessee majoring in Child and Family Studies with a minor in Japanese.
 I love learning, hiking, reading, and playing the guitar/ukulele.
 Studying abroad is super important to me and I am so very excited to be able to share my journey with other people :)